Credit Score Models

 Inquiries are just as they sound, inquiries into your credit.
 There are two types of inquiries.

-The first, is one you initiate that are involved in you applying for credit and are called hard inquiries.
 They usually result in shaving some points off your credit score.
-So doing a bit of homework on your part before involving yourself in the actual loan application process would be in order.
+So doing a bit of homework on your part before involving yourself in the actual loan application process would be a good idea.

-Unless it is a large purchase that you are shopping for a flutter of new inquiries is generally looked at as someone in a desperate search for additional money.
+Unless it is a large purchase, such as a new car, a flutter of new inquiries is generally looked at as someone in a desperate search for additional money.
 Not an attractive look to a lender.

-Once you know what credit score model your institution uses you may want to additionally know (if they care to discuss this) if you will be part of a score card or I should say WHAT score card you may be on.
+Once you know what credit score model your institution uses you may want to additionally know (if they will discuss this with you) if you will be part of a score card or I should say WHAT score card you may be on.

 The score card is a grouping of similar acting consumers.
-An example would be those that have at least one or two 30 day late payments on their history.
+An example of a category would be those that have at least one or two 30 day late payments on their history.

-Most credit score models use several scorecards as it is looked at as making the process more predictable.
+Most credit score models use several scorecards.
+This is looked at as making the process more predictable.
 To the one lending this is the most advantageous to them.

 In business there is always going to be losses somewhere and having a system in place to predict those losses is valuable.